 Mediation settings enable you to pass in third-party network specific settings and can be provided as additional parameters during the rewarded video initialization call.
 For Vungle, during Unity and Chartboost mediation, this is the only mechanism by which a user ID or customer ID can be specified in networks’ server-side callbacks.

-You may pass in an array of configured global mediation objects.
-These objects are used to configure the underlying ad networks which in turn affects all ads for the specific network.
-Any given ad network may or may not have global mediation settings classes.
+You can pass in an array of configured global mediation objects.
+These objects are used to configure the underlying ad networks, which, in turn, affect all ads for the specific network.
+Any ad network may or may not have global mediation settings classes.
 Using a global mediation settings class involves:

-- Creating an instance of the global settings class for an ad networks that may supply ads to your application.
+- Creating an instance of the global settings class for any ad networks that may supply ads to your application.

 - Configuring the properties on the objects.